cslab/csspin/tdocs/plugin_guideline.md

 introduce some conventions to be followed when programming the spin plugins.
 The following sections cover the details.

+**Open points**:

+- Where to document the tasks?
+And their CLI?
+- The plugins should evaluate the `spin.verbose` flag, if the tools provide some verbosity controls
+- Consider whether prefixing the info/warning/error outputs with the name of the plugin is a good idea.

 ## General Recommendations

 1. The name of the plugin should be as well descriptive as short.